Geoportail-Luxembourg/luxembourg-geoportail/README.md

 This will generate an export of all available **Vue components** and **State persistor services** that can be used in a independant application (eg. geoportalv3 legacy app).

-To see what are the components exported, check the `lib.ts` that is the entry point for the build.
+To see what are the components exported, check the `/src/bundle/lib.ts` that is the entry point for the build of the library.

-⚠️ This build does not contain **Vue.js** dependencies.
-For this reason, Vue.js must be included in the application that will include the lib.
+⚠️ This build includes its own **Vue.js** dependencies and will export Vue's utilities such as watchers that can be used to interact with the lib state.
+For this reason, avoid including another Vue.js dep in the targeted project.

 ### Import the lib in another app